christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 They found that declining sensitivities are the same in magnitude as those predicted from a statistical artefact.

 ### Integrating experiments to predict interactive cue effects on spring phenology with warming
-**Permanent notes:**
+**Permanent notes:** YES
 A. K. Ettinger, C. J. Chamberlain, I. Morales-Castilla, D. M. Buonaiuto, E. M. Wolkovich

 Chilling, forcing and photoperiod, may produce nonlinear responses.
 They can occur through 2 pathways:
-1. Though each sinbgle cue can yield linear reponses in the mid-range of cue levels, extremely high or low levels can produce threshold responses.
+1. Though each single cue can yield linear responses in the mid-range of cue levels, extremely high or low levels can produce threshold responses.
 These are rare and thus unlikely to explain recent shift observations.
 2. Interactions can produce nonlinearities (most suported)

 Estimating interactions from observational data (where cues covary) often produce spurious results.
 This is unlike growth chamber studies designed to understand and estimate multiple cues that can tease out interactive effects.
 They are great because they increase our understanding of interactions from a simple statistical perspective (how the effect of one cue depends on another).

 Controlled-environment studies have shown that chilling, forcing and photoperiod cues together determine the transition from dormancy to growth (first observed as budburst).

-Robust statistical tests for interactions come from experimental designs taht include most or all combinations of all elvels of cues studied (factorial design).
+Robust statistical tests for interactions come from experimental designs that include most or all combinations of all levels of cues studied (factorial design).
-The statistical power needed to robustly estimte an interaction is much greater than a simple main effect (e.g. effect of forcing or photoperiod alone).
+The statistical power needed to robustly estimate an interaction is much greater than a simple main effect (e.g. effect of forcing or photoperiod alone).
 It requires a 16 times greater sample size.
-Section 16.4 in ROS. \
+Section 16.4 in ROS.

 They suggest that experiment designs should include values of cues within the current and projected futures specie's range rather than focusing on extreme comparisons only.